Female reproductive system

 Most menstruating women have some form of premenstrual syndrome (PMS).

-If you think you might have toxic shock syndrome, stop using tampons immediately and go to the emergency department of your nearest hospital.
+If you think you could have toxic shock syndrome, stop using tampons immediately and go to the emergency department of your nearest hospital.